sun-dragon-cult/sun-dragon-cult.github.io/docs/rqg-system/getting-started/creating-actor.md

 :::

-If you want to start from a freshly created actor to be able to miximise the customisation, these are the steps.
+If you want to start from a freshly created actor to be able to maximise the customisation, these are the steps.

 ## 1) Add Hitlocations